Warning of Coming Judgment

 Before we shift gears into Jude’s exhortation to the faithful of the church, I want to drive home the need to beware.
 There are spiritual predators who seek to fill your pulpits and they will seek to guide you down a false path.
 Watch closely through the eyes of scripture and prayer, not being impressed by flash or new ideas but holding true to the faith that was taught by the Apostles and handed down through the ages.

-Posted on February 22, 2009, in Uncategorized and tagged Apocalypse of Enoch, Commentary on Jude, cravings, elect, election, Epistle of Jude, eternal damnation, Jude 14-16, Jude Commentary, Judgment, Lamb's Book of Life.
+Posted on February 22, 2009, in Expositions, Jude and tagged Apocalypse of Enoch, Commentary on Jude, cravings, elect, election, Epistle of Jude, eternal damnation, Jude 14-16, Jude Commentary, Judgment, Lamb's Book of Life.
 Bookmark the permalink.
 Leave a comment.